 Your physical condition can influence your pain level and how fast you heal.
-If you have medical conditions like diabetes, it can slow down your healing rate.
+If you have a medical condition like diabetes, it can delay healing.
+So can smoking.
 That can lead to longer-lasting pain.

 You definitely want to lay off the drugs and alcohol during your recovery time.
 Both drugs and alcohol can slow down your healing and that can cause longer-lasting pain for you.

 Numbing creams are an effective way of cutting down on your piercing pain.
-But remember, in the aftercare phase, you want to avoid creams so your piercing can get as much air as possible.
+On the other hand, remember, in the aftercare phase, you want to avoid creams so your piercing can get as much air as possible.

 Whether Your Piercer Uses a Gun or Needle